matplotlib/matplotlib/doc/users/patheffects_guide.rst

 .. py:module:: matplotlib.patheffects

-Matplotlib's :mod:`~matplotlib.patheffects` module provides functionality to apply a multiple draw stage to any Artist which can be rendered via a :class:`~matplotlib.path.Path`.
+matplotlib's :mod:`~matplotlib.patheffects` module provides functionality to apply a multiple draw stage to any Artist which can be rendered via a :class:`~matplotlib.path.Path`.